Dunlop Rubber was once a leading British multinational. Its presence at Fort Dunlop, Birmingham ended in 2014 after almost 100 years.

 The merger was a disaster: the Pirelli branch lost money every year until 1980.
 The merger was undone in 1981, but it was too late: Dunlop had amassed massive debts and was almost bankrupt.
 Dunlop shed over 19,000 employees between 1978 and 1982.

 By 1978 Dunlop’s tyre manufacturing operations ran at an increasing loss.
 By the late 1970s, the Washington plant near Newcastle upon Tyne was the only profitable factory among Dunlop’s eight European sites.
 Tyre operations lost £22 million in 1980.

 In 1981 Dunlop sold its 51 percent stake in its Malaysian rubber estates for £60 million to Multi-Purpose Holdings, a Chinese-Malaysian group.
 The Dunlop estates were Malaysia’s sixth largest plantation group, covering over 55,000 acres.

 In 1983, Dunlop’s European tyre business was sold to its former Japanese subsidiary, Sumitomo, for £82 million.

 Between 1970 and 1983, Dunlop had shed over half of its employees, from 107,000 people to 53,000.

 The remnant of Dunlop was acquired by the industrial conglomerate BTR plc for £101 million in 1985.
 BTR sold the US tyre business to its management for £142 million.

 In 1996, BTR began to sell its remaining Dunlop businesses to various interests around the world.
-The sporting arm, Dunlop Slazenger, was sold to private equity firm Cinven for £372 million (who sold it to Sports Direct in 2004 for £40 million).
+The sporting arm, Dunlop Slazenger, was sold to private equity firm Cinven for £372 million.
 Dunlop Standard, the aerospace group, was sold to private equity firm Doughty Hanson for £510 million.